 “You need to educate people.
 It takes quite a bit of time and effort to do that.
 You do that through meetup groups, regular publications about things, podcasts, and training series.
 That’s why we have a whole education division at IOHK… to teach people how to properly use Daedalus, how to properly use cold storage, how to use paper wallets, how to use how to avoid being scammed, these types of things.”

-Charles concluded that “The only way you can really have a high assurance there is using formal specification and verification.
+He concluded: “The only way you can really have a high assurance there is using formal specification and verification.
 Then there’s user education, and when you do these three things you end up having a very secure ecosystem.
 Now, there is a question of what will we support to be able to enhance security in the ecosystem.
 So multisig hardware wallets, and paper wallets, are absolutely required for people to safely secure their funds.”

 ADA has been listed on Bittrex.
 Are there any plans underway to list it on any more exchanges?
 I know that it’s listed on a few others, but Bittrex is by far the most notable.

-In response to this question, Charles said that “The challenge for us was that when you build something 100% new code (Cardano is a completely new way of going about things) it’s great because you have unlimited dimensions of freedom to do whatever the heck you want to do.
+In response to this question, Charles said: “The challenge for us was that when you build something 100% new code (Cardano is a completely new way of going about things) it’s great because you have unlimited dimensions of freedom to do whatever the heck you want to do.
 The downside of that is that you’re gonna have to spend a little more time in QA, and learning the ropes, and getting your APIs right, and so forth.”

 Charles explained that the choice not to list on a lot of exchanges at the beginning of ADA’s journey was a deliberate decision.
 “There are kind of two dimensions.
 One was user experience from using a wallet, and the other is exchange experience when they list in high-performance demands.
 They really stress their wallets, because they’re dealing with hundreds of thousands of concurrent accounts–lots of ins and outs, and so forth.